 RNI letter heading, click to magnify.

 Alan West from Mordern, Surrey, Alan had previously worked on Radios London, Britain, 390 and 270, the last station under the name Ross Randell.
 His biography can be found in the main part of The Pirate Radio Hall of Fame.
 He joined Radio Northsea International in February 1970 and stayed until the September 1970 closedown, when he joined the United Biscuits Network to present their overnight programme.
 In January 1971 RNI returned to the air and Alan's was the first voice to be heard.
 He was joint senior DJ with Stevi Merike.
 It was Alan who was on the air when the Mebo II was firebombed in May 1971.
 In August that year RNI parted company with both Steve and Alan.
 The latter returned to the UK and was heard occasionally on BBC Radio London.
-He also worked for an American organisation in London, investigating UFOs.
+He also worked for an American organisation in London investigating UFOs.
 During the summer of 1978 he was on the Caroline Roadshows in the Benelux but in October joined Radio Orwell.
 From there he moved to Radios Hallam, Hereward and Wiltshire.
 After a stint at ABC Tramore in Ireland, he moved to the Voice of Peace, off the coast of Israel, where he was known as Rob Scott.
-Riviera-104, Buzz-FM; Rock-FM, a Spanish station broadcasting to Gibraltar, and others followed and, more recently he was involved in community radio projects in London and Wales.
-(Photo from the RNI Souvenir Book, published by Hit-Publications, Zurich.)
+Riviera-104, Buzz-FM, Rock-FM (a Spanish station broadcasting to Gibraltar) and others followed as well as community radio projects in London and Wales.
+It is believed that he died in 2017 at the age of 70.
+(Photo from the RNI Souvenir Book, published by Hit-Publications, Zurich.
+Thanks to Paul Graham for his assistance.)

 Alan West opening a Friday evening programme on Radio Northsea International, 4th June 1971.
-This is an edited version of a recording that was made available for download from The Offshore Radio Guide (duration 5 minutes)
+This is an edited version of a recording that was shared by The Offshore Radio Guide (duration 5 minutes)

 Dave West A fan of the offshore stations of the sixties, Dave was determined to get behind the microphone himself.
 Following a spell with the well-known Roger Squire DJ studios in St John's Wood, north London, Dave produced a demo.
 This led to him joining Radio Caroline in June 1973.
 His first show was on the 5th June but he wasn't heard again after the following day's programme.
 Sadly sea-sickness had got the better of him and he was unable to continue with Caroline.
 He returned briefly to Roger Squire's, later becoming a DJ in clubs and dance halls.
 Dave returned to the airwaves in 1977 at Swansea Sound and spent a couple of years at the station presenting a weekly soul show.
 Dave left radio in 1980 to set up his own business in Lancaster but the urge to return to the airwaves became too great and he rejoined Radio Caroline in 1987 (see entry in The Pirate Radio Hall of Fame ‘Eighties Supplement’).
 Having set a record by being the DJ with the longest gap between stints on the station he badly mis-timed his return.
 It coincided with the hurricane of October 1987.
 Once again sea-sickness interrupted his offshore career.
 Dave went back to his business but, following a move to the Isle of Man, became involved with a bid to buy the island's local commercial station, Manx Radio.
 This never came to fruition but Dave became convinced the island should have its own international radio voice and formed a project which became Isle of Man International Broadcasting.
 This station never made it onto the air although the company still exists.
 In January 2010 he launched Pirate FM on Tenerife in the Canary Islands where he presented a daily soft rock album show between 10pm and midnight.
 The station closed in June 2010.
 (Our thanks to Paul Graham for much of the above information and for the photo of Dave, taken on the Isle of Man in 2010.)